Preparation for this Hurricane Season is Vital

 Packing for hurricanes effectively is key to having a safe deployment.
 Suggestions to have packed for deployment are flashlights, batteries, snacks, and bottled water.

 At Krucial, we are always hoping for the best outcome but preparing for an incident that requires our assistance.
-Please do not take the preparation for this hurricane season lightly.
+Please do not take preparation for hurricane season lightly.
 We want everyone to be safe and have a plan in place.
 Are you prepared for hurricane season?
-What other advice would you share with others to be ready?
-Let us know below.

 Interested in contributing to the Krucial Kollective?
 Send us an e-mail at marketing@krucialstaffing.com and let us know what you would like to write!